freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

 ### Intersection Observer

-Use prop 'lazy' to enable Intersection-Observer.
-By default it is disabled.
-You may choose to give the intersection root-margin for icons i.e via prop 'x-root-margin' as preloading threshold.Default value is '50px'.
+Use prop `lazy` to enable Intersection-Observer. `By default it is disabled`.
+You may choose to give the intersection root-margin for icons i.e via prop `x-root-margin` as preloading threshold.Default value is **50px**.

 ## Crayons Icon Assets